AnjishnuSengupta/minimalweatherapp/README.md

 ## 🙏 Acknowledgments

-- [Open-Meteo](https://open-meteo.com/) for providing free weather API
+- [WeatherAPI](https://www.weatherapi.com/) for providing accurate weather data
 - [LottieFiles](https://lottiefiles.com/) for beautiful weather animations
 - Flutter team for the amazing framework
 - All contributors and users of this app